thebushschool/cpjava/lessons/week6/homework/portfolio-html-css.md

 # Week 6 Homework

 ## Portfolio HTML/CSS
-_This assignment is Due Monday, 03/16 before class_
+_This assignment is Due Monday, 03/16_

 ## Tasks (For Advanced Pathway students only)
 1. Watch the [HTML/CSS video](https://youtu.be/ANqqQgAb4w0) (Just watch 12 minutes of the video.
 To upload to Github we are simply using Drag & Drop folder into Github directly in order to keep Git tasks simple)